Skip to main content

 Istria

-Peninsula cuisine with Italian and Mediterranean influence.
-Renowned for white truffles from Motovun forests (world-class quality), hand-rolled fuži and pljukanci pasta, seafood from western Adriatic, and award-winning olive oils.
-Istrian Malvazija wine pairs with truffle dishes.
+Peninsula cooking shaped by Italian and Mediterranean influence.
+The white truffles from the Motovun forests are some of the best anywhere, and the region is known too for its hand-rolled fuži and pljukanci pasta, western Adriatic seafood, and prize-winning olive oils.
+Istrian Malvazija is the wine to drink with the truffle dishes.

 Cultural Significance:

-Istrian cuisine reflects Austro-Hungarian, Venetian, and Slavic influences.
-Truffle hunting is UNESCO Intangible Heritage candidate.
-Istrian cuisine pioneer of Croatian farm-to-table movement with emphasis on indigenous ingredients and traditional preparation methods.
+Istrian cooking carries Austro-Hungarian, Venetian, and Slavic influences.
+Truffle hunting is a UNESCO Intangible Heritage candidate.
+The region led Croatia's farm-to-table movement, leaning on indigenous ingredients and old preparation methods.

 Signature Dishes: